Ibrahim-El-Khouli/Lab-Animal-Health-Risk-Prediction/README.md

 | Species Flexibility            | Mice (template)        | Rats, adaptable to other species with retraining |
 | Complexity                     | Moderate               | Advanced: dashboards, temporal tracking, dynamic strain/sex handling |

-> This pipeline represents a **significant advancement in laboratory animal medicine**, integrating sophisticated machine learning methods with actionable veterinary insights.
-It provides veterinarians with tools for objective, reproducible, and interpretable health assessment in research colonies.
+> This pipeline represents a **step forward in laboratory animal medicine**, integrating machine learning approaches with actionable veterinary insights.
+It offers tools for **objective, reproducible, and interpretable health assessment**.

 ---